-Catalina 300 MkII systems use a single feed pump that runs at one speed, with an added boost pump to ensure adequate water supply to the feed pump.
+Catalina 340 Z systems use a single feed pump that runs at two speeds (run speed and service speed), with an added boost pump to ensure adequate water supply to the feed pump.
 These systems have two pressure sensors: The first is mounted before the feed pump to measure boost pump pressure and filter condition.
 The second is mounted after the feed pump to measure feed water pressure to the Clark Pump.